Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.1 Committee recommendations to the Vice-Chancellor and President for the Awards for Excellence are compiled by People and Culture and provided to the Vice-Chancellor and President by the Chairperson of the Advisory Committee.

-8.2 Nominations that are considered by the Advisory Committee to be of a very high standard but are not recommended as an award recipient may receive a commendation from the Vice-Chancellor and President on the recommendation of the Advisory Committee.
+8.2 Nominations that are considered by the Advisory Committee to be of a very high standard but are not recommended as an award recipient can receive a commendation from the Vice-Chancellor and President on the recommendation of the Advisory Committee.

 9. Notification of the Vice-Chancellor and President’s Awards for Excellence